FireWings2259/FireBot-V2/README.md

 #Installation
 1) Clone the repo.
-2) Edit "config.json.EDIT" and rename to "config.json"
+2) Edit "config.json" to be your tokens and keys.
 3) run "npm install"
 4) run "node bot.js"